Swahili literature: Poetry

-Generally, Swahili poetry is derived from Arabic poetry.
+Swahili poetry shares many similarities with Arabic poetry.
 Swahili poetry or "ushairi" (from šiʕr, poetry) is still written in the traditional manner.
 According to an account, the traditional poetry is created to be sung rather than read.
 It began in the northern Kenya coastal towns of Lamu and Pate before spreading to Tanga Region, Zanzibar and other nearby areas.
-The poetic tradition is still alive today as pieces are often published in local newspapers and used in taraab songs and musical theater popular in Zanzibar and the Swahili coast.
+The poetic tradition is still alive today as pieces are often published in local newspapers or used in taraab songs and musical theater popular in Zanzibar and on the Swahili coast.

 However, there are a few fundamental differences between the Swahili and Arabic poetry.
 With much of African influence, the two poems can hardly be compared for it is sui generis.

 Traditional poetry can be classified into different groups according to its form and content.
 It can be epic, lyrical or didactic, as well as religious or secular.
 Examples of narrative poetry, known as utenzi, include the Utendi wa Tambuka by Bwana Mwengo (dated to about 1728) and the Utenzi wa Shufaka.